 In regards to discrimination, the district stated it has a policy of nondiscrimination with respect to gender identity and sexual orientation.
 School administrators are obligated to provide access to students to restroom facilities that correspond to the gender they identify with and that the students ‘consistently assets’ at school.
 The girl’s family said the student is appealing the school’s disciplinary action against her at a hearing with the district, scheduled later this week.

 This seriously says something about the school system.
 Not just this school particularly, but all around.
-The girls got suspended for protecting herself, for feeling vulnerable and scared, while the boys go home with a pat on their wrist.
+The girl got expelled just for protecting herself, for feeling vulnerable and scared, while the boys went home with a pat on their wrist.
 Shame on them.
 I’m on your side, girl.